10 – 21st May 2020

 No matter where you are right now, your life is always beginning, and we couldn’t think of a more magical place to start, following ancient, fragrant paths into little Italian villages, surrounded by friends.
 Being on Camino is a wild dream.
 You cannot know it till you do it.
 It marks you and claims a seat in your soul.
 It’s a reminder to live in awe and wonder in the present.
 So come walk with us; the path is made by walking…

 Space is limited to 6 people.
-Reserve your place now with an $800 deposit (of which $400 is non-refundable after the 1st of March 2020).
+Reserve your place now with an $800 deposit.
 The balance of payment will be due on the 20th of March.

 The cost of this guided pilgrimage is AU$3450.